Time-Lapse Evolution of Istanbul’s Urban Form: 330 AD to Present

 Historical Reconstruction of Ford Model T Assembly Line

 Based on extensive archival documents, this historically-accurate film showcases the assembly of the 1915 Model T Runabout at Ford’s Highland Park factory.
 This projects represents the first complete visual and cartographic documentation of this manufacturing process from 1908 to 1927.
 It highlights Ford’s innovative yet evolving assembly line techniques, which revolutionized car production, contrasting with previous methods.
-VIEW PUBLICATION
+VIEW PROJECT >

 Warren Street School Demolition